wuye999/Tenhou-XML-to-JSON/README.md

 # Tenhou Replay XML to JSON Converter

-This is a Python script to convert Tenhou Mahjong replays from XML format to `mjai`-compatible JSON format.
+This is a Python script to convert Tenhou Mahjong replays from XML format to `tenhou.net/6`-compatible JSON format.

 ## Usage